nugaon/cointainer/TRON/README.md

 - minimum 2 cores CPU, suggested 4 cores for full node
 - 64 cores for Super Representative

+The Requirements varies in the official documentations, the [GitHub of the protocol Requirements sections](https://github.com/tronprotocol/documentation/blob/master/TRX/Tron-overview.md#31-recommended-hardware-specifications) specifies much more

 ## Dependencies
 - Oracle Java JDK 1.8
 The TRON server uses Oracle JDK 8.
 When build TRON JAR file the OpenJDK versions runs on error, so it cannot be used with the OpenJDK version.